DontRevealMe/Framework/docs/Guide/Roadmap.md

 2+ months

-- [ ] Add support for models including a GitHub actions that will update the models
 - [ ] Look into a more comamnd line like loading method ie ``loader("MessagingService --useChannels")``
 - [ ] A overhaul of the models to add methods such as :Init(), :OnStep(), and etc...
 - [ ] Full documentation of the API including internal API